elephantmfa/docs/the-basics/filters.md

 block email addresses, in the `RCPT TO` step, you have a filter that rejects it before even getting to the data step, thus preventing the processing required.

-To reject, it is as simple as throwing a `Reject`:
+To reject, it is as simple as throwing a `Reject` action:

 ```php
 public function filter(Mail $email, $next)